fbascheper/quarkus-petclinic/docs/00-Contents.md

-## Erreichen der Schallgeschwindigkeit mit Quarkus
+## Achieving supersonic development speed with Quarkus
-> Der Heilige Gral der Entwicklerproduktivität?
+> The holy grail of Developer productivity?

 ***